premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_posts/2013-10-30-blog-like-a-programmer.md

 layout: post
 lang: english
 type: blog
+category: []
+permalink: /english/blog/:title/

+date: 2013-10-30
 title: Blog Like a Programmer
-date: 2013-10-30
-category: english-blog
-permalink: /english/blog/:title/
 ---

 [If you are not a programmer, this article may not interest you.
 Please skip and do something useful]